codeforkjeff/S275_ETL/README.md

 S275_ETL
 ========

+This is a perpetual work in progress!

 # Features

+- Does ETL and data cleaning of the [S275 files from OSPI](https://www.k12.wa.us/safs-database-files).
+Files for 1996 - 2019 are supported.
+- Creates dimensional models for flexible reporting
+- Generates dataset of teacher demographics and retention/mobility
 - Supports sqlite3 (included with Python) and SQL Server databases
-- Cleaning and ETL of the [S275 files from OSPI](http://www.k12.wa.us/safs/db.asp) into a SQL database
-- Creates dimensional models for extensible reporting
-- Generation of a teacher assignments file

 # Requirements